ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

   - Launch the image.
   - From here there should be 2+ instances of `VirtualBox`.
   - To properly resize, instead of `VirtualBox` itself, go within the virtual machines themselves and fix the settings.
+- What is `Mission Control` on `Mac`?
+  - The area to see all your apps and screens on a global level.

 # July 21 2020